valentin-deschaintre/valentin-deschaintre.github.io/registration.md

 The CVMP 2018 Conference Dinner will be held on Thursday, 13 December 2018, at [BFI Bar & Kitchen (Benugo)](https://www.benugo.com/restaurants/bfi-bar-kitchen) at the BFI Southbank.

-When registering for CVMP, you will also be asked to select your choice of menu for the evening:
+When registering for CVMP, you will have been asked to select your choice of menu for the evening:

 {::options parse_block_html="true" /}